hypo69/hypo/docs/gemini/consultant/ru/webdriver/README.md

         if custom_chrome_driver.get_url("https://www.example.com"):
             logger.info("Successfully navigated to the URL with custom user agent")
         else:
-          logger.error("Failed to navigate with custom user agent")
+            logger.error("Failed to navigate to the URL with custom user agent")

         # Example 8: Find an element by its CSS selector
         element = chrome_driver.find_element(By.CSS_SELECTOR, 'h1')
         if element:
             logger.info(f"Found element with text: {element.text}")
         else:
-            logger.warning("Element not found")
+            logger.error("Failed to find the element")

         # Example 9: Get the current URL